 Current Fayette County zoning regulations require an individual to own a minimum of one (1) acre in order to construct a home upon what has been classified as "non-prime agricultural lands."
-A minimum of three (3) acres are required to construct a home upon what has been classified as "prime agricultural lands.
-Only Posey Township in the far northwest portion of the county is considered to possess prime agricultural lands.
+A minimum of (3) acres is required to construct a home upon what has been classified as "prime agricultural lands."
+Only Posey Township is considered to possess prime agricultural lands.

-The Steering Committee feels that a substantial amount of prime agricultural lands exist outside of Posey Township.
+The FCWI Steering Committee feels that a substantial amount of prime agricultural lands exist outside of Posey Township, including Harrison Township.
 The Steering Committee also feels that woodlots should be considered prime agricultural lands and therefore subject to the same zoning regulations.
-Also, the Steering Committee feels that in order to better protect prime agricultural and forested lands in the watershed, the minimum acreage requirements for development should be increased to 10 acres and 40 acres respectively.
+In addition, the Steering Committee feels that in order to better protect prime agricultural and forested lands in the watershed, the minimum acreage requirements for development should be increased to 10 acres and 40 acres respectively.